isc-projects/kea/doc/sphinx/arm/ddns.rst

 -  if a not-empty key name is specified in a DNS server entry, this TSIG key protects DNS updates sent to this server.

--  if empty, and if no key name is specified in a DNS server entry but a not-empty key name is specified in the parent domain entry, the domain TSIG key protects DNS updates sent to this server.
+-  if the DNS server entry is empty, but a not-empty key name is specified in the parent's domain entry, the parent domain's TSIG key protects DNS updates sent to this server.

--  if empty, and if no key name is specified in a DNS server entry and its parent domain entry, no TSIG protects DNS updates sent to this server.
+-  if the DNS server entry is empty, and no key name is specified in its parent domain entry, no TSIG protects DNS updates sent to this server.

 For instance, in this configuration: